Asthma Education & Management Programs

 Illinois Tobacco-Free Communities (ITFC) is an Illinois Department of Public Health grant-funded initiative to establish tobacco prevention and control programs to prevent tobacco use among youth, eliminate exposure to second-hand smoke, and eliminate tobacco-related health disparities.
 According to the U.S. Surgeon General, there is no safe level of second-hand smoke exposure, including multi-unit housing where secondhand smoke can be a major concern for residents in neighboring apartments, outdoor public space, school campus property, indoor public places, and places of employment.

-The Regional Approach
+A Regional Approach

 Hult Center for Healthy Living works in a regional collaboration with Tazewell County Health Department, Woodford County Health Department, Peoria City/County Health Department, Peoria Park District, and other partnering agencies to implement tobacco-free policy initiatives and activities in the following areas: